 “When I was driving into the zone, I felt a sense of relief,” he says.
 His symptoms quickly subsided.
-Halepli, like others, has also found that the more time he spends in Green Bank, the better he is able to cope with electromagnetic radiation when he is exposed.
+Halepli, like others, has also found that the more time he spends in Green Bank, the better he can cope with electromagnetic radiation when exposed.
 “The longer he spends here,” explains Dr. Gupta, “the more time he can spend away—in small doses.”

 Halepli’s story is yet another that suggests, at least anecdotally, that the health effects of electromagnetic fields have not yet been fully realized or documented.

 “While the scientific research regarding EHS continues,” concludes Dr. Gupta, “one thing is for sure: disconnecting with our devices, and reconnecting to each other, can’t hurt.”